10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 [React](https://reactjs.org/) - Using React provides a library to create large-scale, stateful JavaScript applications.
 It aims to provide a flexible system of creating highly componentized user interfaces.
 [Learn more about how we use React]({{ site.baseurl }}/react).

 [Backbone](http://backbonejs.org) - Provides a framework for building complex JavaScript applications.
 Backbone is based on the usage of models, views, and collections.
 WordPress core relies heavily on Backbone especially in the media library.
-Backbone requires Underscore and a DOM manipulation library (jQuery)
+Backbone requires Underscore and a DOM manipulation library.